project-flogo/core/docs/properties.md

 In order to override properties at runtime, you have to enable external property resolvers.

-This can be done by setting the `FLOGO_APP_PROP_RESOLVERS` env variable.
+This can be done by setting the `FLOGO_APP_PROP_RESOLVERS` environment variable.
 Currently, there are two built-in external property resolvers: json(JSON) and env(Environment Variable).